Familiar Drugs

 "Familiar Drugs" is a single released by Canadian band Alexisonfire on 15 February 2019, their first release of original music in almost 10 years.
-Lead Vocalist George Pettit described the song as "being at a point in your life where you know you can make a change yet choosing to not make that change."
+Lead vocalist George Pettit described the song as being about "being at a point in your life where you know you can make a change yet choosing to not make that change."

 The music video was released on 16 April 2019, directed by Michael Maxxis and was shot using VHS tape and cellphones.